-Interpretation: 6A requires a physical therapist to maintain professional competence within one's scope of practice throughout one's career.
-Maintaining competence is an ongoing process of self-assessment, identification of strengths and weaknesses, acquisition of knowledge and skills based on that assessment, and reflection on and reassessment of performance, knowledge and skills.
-Numerous factors including practice setting, types of patients/clients, personal interests and the addition of new evidence to practice will influence the depth and breadth of professional competence in a given area of practice.
-Additional resources on Continuing Competence are available on the APTAWeb site.
+Interpretation: 6A requires the physical therapist to maintain professional competence within his or her scope of practice throughout their career.
+Maintaining competence is an ongoing process of self-assessment, identification of strengths and weaknesses, acquisition of knowledge and skills based on that assessment, and reflection on and reassessment of performance, knowledge, and skills.
+Numerous factors including practice setting, types of patients and clients, personal interests, and the addition of new evidence to practice will influence the depth and breadth of professional competence in a given area of practice.
+Additional resources on continuing competence are available on the APTA website.